 Note: Many athletes when learning the squat have a tendency to let their knees come together.
 This is a weakness in muscle training and extra concentration must be used to keep the knees aligned with the direction of the feet.

-Muscles Used: Quadriceps, gluteal muscles, adductors, spinal erectors, abdominals and pretty much every other muscle in the body!
+Muscles Used: Quadriceps (front of Leg), gluteal muscles (butt), adductors (inner thighs), spinal erectors (muscles in you back that attach to your spine), abdominals and pretty much every other muscle in the body!

 Advanced Squats on Bosu Ball

 To up your game and bring in more proprioception and balance, try performing your squats on a Bosu ball.
 Make sure you lighten the weight for safety reasons as this is an advanced technique that will help mimic the instability that is normal in most Action Sports.